eagurin/apika/README.md

-# 🚀 APIKI - API Knowledge Integration
+# 🚀 apiki - api knowledge integration

-> **Unleash the power of AI to conquer any API!** APIKI is a revolutionary tool that bridges the gap between natural language and APIs with cutting-edge LLM technology.
+> **Unleash the power of AI to conquer any API!** apiki is a revolutionary tool that bridges the gap between natural language and APIs with cutting-edge LLM technology.

-APIKI (API Knowledge Integration) is a state-of-the-art framework that transforms how developers interact with APIs, combining the intelligence of LangChain agents with the structure of OpenAPI specifications for unprecedented API interaction capabilities.
+apiki (api knowledge integration) is a state-of-the-art framework that transforms how developers interact with APIs, combining the intelligence of LangChain agents with the structure of OpenAPI specifications for unprecedented API interaction capabilities.

 ## ✨ Supercharged Features